verronpro/office-stamper/.junie/guidelines.md

-# Office-Stamper Java Style Guide
+# Office-stamper Java Style Guide

-This document outlines the coding standards and best practices for the Office-Stamper project.
+This document outlines the coding standards and best practices for the Office-stamper project.
 Following these guidelines ensures consistency across the codebase and helps maintain code quality.

 ## Table of Contents